treedenn/Starbounder/README.md

 You can double-click files in your mod folder to open it in either your text editor or image editor depending on the extension.
 Is it possible to double-click the splitter to change the orientation between mod folder and assets folder.
 You can right-click your assets folders to open the selected directory.
 You can move the program to the edges of a monitor by using the panel (where the icon and title) is.
 The panel is also used for maximize the window (double-click) and to resize (edges).

 ## Requirements
-It is only programmed for Windows.
-Requires .NET Framework 4.6.
+Starbounder is created with C# from Microsoft, so it is only available for Windows users.
+This means, it requires .NET Framework 4.6 to functional.

 ### Thanks for viewing the README.